alephium/www/src/content/blog/2023-12-29_The-Hitchhiker-s-guide-to-Alephium-s-community-3e5d2dc41ca8/index.md

 description: 'We are thrilled to see many new faces in our community!
 Alephium community channels have recently grown tremendously, and we thought it…'
 ---

-We are thrilled to see many new faces in our community!
-Alephium community channels have recently grown tremendously, and we thought it…

----

 ### **The Hitchhiker’s guide to Alephium’s community**

 <figure id="8059" class="graf graf--figure graf-after--h3">